 Costco® is the number one wine retailer in the U.S. and just one look at their low wine prices should tell you why!

-The reason for those low prices is simply the tremendously slim margin Costco takes thanks to their membership model.
-(Basically they make their money on membership fees allowing them to keep product prices, including those on wine, very low.)
-Their selection isn't the broadest but they do tend to bring in some very nice wines, especially in the under $20 price point.
+One of the main reasons is simply the tremendously slim margin Costco takes thanks to their membership model.
+Basically they make their money on membership fees allowing them to keep product prices, including those on wine (and beer), very low.
+Their selection isn't the broadest but they do tend to bring in some very nice wines from all over the world (places like California, Washington, France, Italy, Australia, Argentina, Spain and Portugal to name a few), especially in the under $20 price point.

 One other note: while they don't advertise it, typically any price that ends in .97 is a markdown.
-Furthermore, if there is an asterisk on the label that means it is a close-out and is not coming back.
-We've heard stories of some amazing close-out deals on wine.
-This is a great tip for shopping the rest of the store too — we’ve picked up some awesome deals on marked down items but they go fast!
+Furthermore, if there is an asterisk on the label (aka the death star) that means it is a close-out and is not coming back.
+This is a great tip for shopping the rest of the store too — we’ve picked up some awesome deals on marked down items, but they go fast!